janet-lang/pkgs/CONTRIBUTING.md

 ### Tier 3:

-* TECH file with details about implementation and inner working of the package.
+* `TECH` file with details about implementation and inner workings of the package.

 ## Broken Links